Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 We used PIA VPN to bypass NHL blackouts on our laptop.

-We were shocked to discover that out of only 10 free VPNs with Canadian servers, only PrivadoVPN, TunnelBear, and Windscribe are truly safe to use.
+We were shocked to discover that, out of only 10 free VPNs with Canadian servers, only PrivadoVPN, TunnelBear, and Windscribe are truly safe to use.

 The other free services available on the market simply won’t protect you adequately.
-For instance, our tests revealed that SkyVPN didn’t encrypt our web traffic at all, and VPNBook leaked our DNS requests.

 Completely free to use with no payment info needed